14all-agency/shopify-llms-txt-directory/https-kin-design-france-myshopify-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0960/7095/9479/files/all-over-print-womens-rash-guard-white-front-69171319c5756.jpg?v=1763120633
     Price: €42.00 EUR
-- [Leggings](https://kin-design-france.myshopify.com/products/leggings-2): Stylish, durable, and a hot fashion staple.
+- [Recycled Leggings for women](https://kin-design-france.myshopify.com/products/leggings-2): Stylish, durable, and a hot fashion staple.
 These polyester/spandex leggings are made of a comfortable microfiber yarn, and they'll never lose their stretch. • 75% recycled polyester, 25% elastane for production in the US/Mexico • 82% polyester, 18% elastane for production in Latvia • Fabric weight: 6.64 oz./yd.² (225 g/m²) in the US/Mexico • Fabric weight: 6.78 oz./yd.² (230 g/m²) in Latvia • Made of a microfiber yarn, which makes the item smooth and comfortable • Four-way stretch fabric that stretches and recovers on the cross and lengthwise grains • Elastic waistband • Overlock and coverstitch • Blank product components sourced from Mexico and China This product is made especially for you as soon as you place an order, which is why it takes us a bit longer to deliver it to you.
 Making products on demand instead of in bulk helps reduce overproduction, so thank you for making thoughtful purchasing decisions! • Traceability: - Knitting—China - Dyeing—China - Manufacturing—Latvia • Contains 0% recycled polyester • Contains 0% dangerous substances • This item releases plastic microfibers into the environment during washing Age restrictions: For adults EU Warranty: 2 years Other compliance information: Meets the flammability, and formaldehyde, azo dyes, lead, cadmium, bisphenols, and phthalates level requirements.
 In compliance with the General Product Safety Regulation (GPSR), kin design ensures that all consumer products offered are safe and meet EU standards.
 For any product safety related inquiries or concerns, please contact us at isabelle.berthier@rocketmail.com or write to us 5, place du président Magnaud Saint Yrieix La Perche France.Size guide WAIST (cm) HIPS (cm) XS 64 90 S 68 94 M 72 98 L 80 106 XL 88 114
-  Updated: 2025-11-16T21:42:33Z
+  Updated: 2025-11-20T23:25:09Z
   Vendor: Kin design France
   Product Type:
   Availability: Available